 The cast aluminum shoe has a no-mar cover that prevents scratching the surface and also can be used to store two blades, which is very handy

 A couple of drawbacks but nothing too serious.
-The variable speed lever /Tumb control speed needs getting used to.
+The variable speed lever /tumb control speed needs getting used to.
 Because it’s not a numbered speed dial, you won’t be to set the exact same speed.
 But the lever is easy to adjust and lock, and you’re able to change the speed while cutting.

-Tool-less bevel change is great, but angle marks are not as visible.
+Keyless shoe bevel change is great, but angle marks are not as visible.
 And you can only do the 45 deg each side without any additional measuring tools.

 Overall it’s a great tool with excellent user reviews for DIY-ers and homeowners that won’t disappoint.

 Best Budget – Black&decker BDCJS20B or BDCJS20C(with battery)

 If you only need to occasionally use a jigsaw and don’t have a big budget, this B&D model would be something to look into.
 I was actually quite surprised by the number of features it has considering the price.
 But is this saw a good option for DIY/ beginners?
 Or is it one that won’t last long enough to be even considered?

 Although it’s a cheap cordless jigsaw, it features a quite powerful motor delivering 2500 spm and variable speed controlled by the trigger.
 The 20V MAX battery that powers this unit will give you enough power for a couple of hours’ work.
 But I must mention again that you should pay attention to the size of the battery.

 I’m actually quite amazed that you’re able to buy a cordless jigsaw that isn’t totally rubbish for less than $50.
 Add an additional $20, and you’ll get a battery and a charger, as well as the saw, in this BDCJS20C model.